gu-fan/riv.vim/README.rst

 All are highlighted.
 Most are folded.

 The bullet and enumerated list are auto level and auto numbered.

+The bullet and enumerated list and field list are auto indented.

 * Auto Level: